hasanewone-bot/hasanewone-bot/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I'm a self-taught Frontend and Mobile Developer from Fort Abbas, Pakistan.
-I love building interactive web apps and mobile apps using HTML, CSS, JavaScript, TypeScript, React, Node.js.</p>
+<p align="left">I am currently studying in 12th class and have completed a Certificate in Information Technology (CIT).
+I am also learning Web Development and have almost completed my training in HTML, CSS, JS, and creating responsive websites.
+I am passionate about technology and eager to apply my skills in real-world projects while continuing to grow in the field of front-end development.</p>

 ✨ Lifelong learner and tech enthusiast.
-- 🌱 Currently exploring advanced React Native and TypeScript.
+- 🌱 Currently exploring advanced wordpress and node.js.
 - 💻 Check my projects on <a href="https://github.com/hasanewone-bot">GitHub</a>.
 - 📫 Reach me via <a href="mailto:hasanewone@gmail.com">Email</a>.
 - ❤ Open source contributor and Figma-to-code experimenter.